Pondering John 12:9-19.

-But…there were others who were not rejoicing.
+But there were others who were not rejoicing.
 Their control, power and authority were threatened so “the chief priests made plans to kill Lazarus.”

-Translate that to what we continue to see…Jesus gives new life to His church of believers…and there will be those who seek to destroy it.
+Apply that to today.
+Jesus gives life to His church of believers and there are those who seek to destroy it.

 I want that.
 I need that.
 I crave that.

 The crowd cried out, “Hosanna!” which means “Save now!”
 They got that part right.
-Jesus is the One sent to save, the One sent to rescue us from the penalty required because of our sin, the One sent to stand in our place so we can escape the holy, righteous judgment of our God.
+Jesus is the One sent to save, the One sent to rescue us from the penalty required because of our sin, the One sent to stand in our place so we can escape the righteous judgment of God.

 Some in the crowd would trust Jesus as King of kings.
 They would submit to His agenda.
 Others would plan for His death.
 Regardless, Jesus moved forward, towards the cross, laying down His life for all.